rednafi/rednafi.com/content/misc/direnv.md

 No more worrying about mucking up my global Python installation while running some commands.

+Another neat directive is `source_up`, which lets you inherit environment variables from the parent directory.
+Normally, when you move into a child directory, direnv unloads the parent directory's environment variables.
+But with the `source_up` directive in your `.envrc`, it'll keep those variables around in the child directory.

-Finally, the `source_env` directive allows you to source one `.envrc` file into another.
+Then there's the `source_env` directive, which lets you pull one `.envrc` file into another.
-Let's say you have some common, non-secret variables in an `.envrc.local` file and want to reuse them in `.envrc`.
+So, if you’ve got some common, non-secret variables in an `.envrc.local` file, you can easily reuse them in your `.envrc`.

 Here's an example `.envrc.local` file: